 - You can click on Show to check the password in plain text.

-2. Retrieve the Managed Local admin password from Entra admin center
+2. Retrieve Managed Local admin password from Entra admin center

 You can also use the Entra admin center if you prefer not to log in to the Intune admin center to retrieve the local admin password.
 Please follow the steps below for this:

-- Sign in to the Entra admin center.
+- Sign in to the Entra admin center > Devices > All devices.

 - To show the password, click on the Local administrator password recovery option on the left-hand side, or you can click on the specific device and then find the Local administrator password recovery option there as well.

-3. Retrieve the Managed Local admin password with Powershell
+3. Retrieve Managed Local admin password using Powershell

 Another method to retrieve the password of a local admin account is by using PowerShell.
 You can utilize the Get-LapsAADPassword